GuillaumeGSO/pyTrichMots/README.md

-# pyTrichMot
+# pyTrichMots
-TrichMot with Python
+TrichMots with Python